 This age group is still trying to master basic movements.
 While they are too young for organized sports, there are many wonderful activities geared for their abilities.
 Focus on helping them develop in these areas in order to better prepare them for later on:

-Running – something fun to try could be a program called soccer shots, happy feet, or there are many similar options.
+Something fun to try could be a program called soccer shots, happy feet, or there are many similar options.
 These types of programs encourage games, running around, kicking a soccer ball, and having fun outside with other kids their same age.

-Tumbling – many gymnastic centers offer toddler specific classes that teach them stretching and the proper techniques – like how to tuck your neck in when doing a somersault.
+Many gymnastic centers offer toddler specific classes that teach them stretching and the proper techniques – like how to tuck your neck in when doing a somersault.
 Many of these classes you can do along with your child – Mommy & Me or Daddy & Me options are really fun!

-Throwing & Catching – this one is perfect for the backyard!
+This one is perfect for the backyard!
 Just throwing a ball back and forth (make sure it is soft!) will really help with hand-eye-coordination.
 Once they are ready, maybe consider signing them up for something like tee-ball.

-Swimming – this is very dangerous when not done with correct supervision, but now is a great time to sign them up for swimming lessons – just make sure it is with someone trusted and responsible!
+This is very dangerous when not done with correct supervision, but now is a great time to sign them up for swimming lessons – just make sure it is with someone trusted and responsible!

-Golf – you might be surprised to learn that children can start as young as 3 years of age.
+You might be surprised to learn that children can start as young as 3 years of age.
 Finding a program that teaches the correct hand grip, stance, and swing for little ones can be done in a fun way that will help them later on in life.

 Safest Sports to Play for Elementary Age

 As your children grow their vision, attention spans and skill-sets continue to improve.
 Keep in mind though that kids do develop at different rates, so you will need to consider where your child is at before signing them up.
+Below are great beginner sports for kids.

-Swimming – this continues to have one of the lowest rates for injuries.
+This continues to have one of the lowest rates for injuries.
 You do need to be cautious about bumping your head in the pool, and over exerting your shoulders.
 But with the proper training and coaching this is a great sport that can be enjoyed year round.

-Cheerleading/Dance – we are not talking about competition here, because that takes this to another level.
+We are not talking about competition here, because that takes this to another level.
 But at school level, or for a recreational team, cheering and dance can be lower impact than many other sports.

-Track/Cross-Country – running is very good for the body.
+running is very good for the body.
 Building endurance, confidence, and working on your breathing techniques has its definite advantages.
 You do need to be cautious of ankle or foot injuries, but with proper footwear and a knowledgeable coach, this is a great option for many kids.

-Golf – this low-impact sport can be enjoyed for a lifetime!
+This low-impact sport can be enjoyed for a lifetime!
 The wonderful thing about golf is that there really is no age limit.
 Learning the proper hand grip, stance, and swing can take time to perfect, but it is much easier to learn at a younger age.
 And once achieved, you can enjoy this sport well into your adult senior years.
 You do need to be careful not to strain or injure any muscles in your back, shoulders, or elbows; so training with a responsible coach to learn proper form is key.

-Tennis – this is another great sport that can be enjoyed well beyond your school-aged years!
+This is another great sport that can be enjoyed well beyond your school-aged years!
 Again, shoulder, elbow, and back injuries can occur if your technique and swing is not done correctly.
 But training with the right coaches will allow you to play this game solo, or in double matches.
 Tennis is great option for last minute pick-up with friends, or there are many leagues and clubs beyond your typical school teams.

 Safest Sports to Play for Teens